bjoluc/cubase-mcu-midiremote/readme.md

 - Open `C:\Users\<Username>\Documents\Steinberg\Cubase\MIDI Remote\Driver Scripts\Local` (Windows) or `/Users/<Username>/Documents/Steinberg/Cubase/MIDI Remote/Driver Scripts/Local` (MacOS).
 - The filename of the script you downloaded has the form `<Device>_<Vendor>.js`.
 Cubase expects scripts to be nested in subdirectories named precisely after the script's vendor and device.
 So within the `Local` folder, create the subdirectories `<Device>/<Vendor>` according to the device and vendor portions of the script's filename.
 For instance, if you downloaded `behringer_xtouch.js`, the subdirectories would need to be `behringer\xtouch`.

+  > [!IMPORTANT]
-  > **Note** Directory names matter.
+  > Directory names matter.
 Make sure your subdirectory names precisely match the device and vendor components of the script filename, or Cubase might not recognize the script.

 - Finally, move the script file into the newly created subdirectory and restart Cubase to pick up the script.